 In the first field, select the Deduction Code you created from the list.

 In the second field, enter the amount to be deducted.

-Continue processing the check as normal.
+Continue processing the check as usual.

 An automatic deduction is one that follows a certain "schedule" and is set up on the employee's file.
-Once done correctly, the deduction is applied automatically based on the parameters set without any further input needed.

 Enter an Amount or Rate.

-Set a Start and End Date to tell the system when to start and stop applying the deduction automatically.
+Set a Start Date and End Date to tell the system when to start and stop applying the deduction automatically.

-(This is useful for loan repayments and some Child Support configurations.)
+This is useful for loan repayments and some child support configurations.